 - In the Home Menu, click Marketing, and then click SEO.

-- Edit the formats to include any of the variables below, and then click Save.
-Use any of these:
+- Edit the Title Format fields to include any of the variables below.

 - %s - The site title